Photos by Richard Smith, Stadium Journey

 Alumni Hall also serves as the Bob Hope Performing Arts Center.
 It is fun to see the venerable entertainer’s name listed on the wall.
 He entertained many a troop over the years, and this entertainment venue continues in his footsteps.

 Alumni Hall is a well-designed basketball facility that fits well with its team and fans.
 Although nearly a quarter of a century old, it holds up well compared to newer sports venues.
-The unique location and the truly amateur athletes who play there visit here are very special.
+The unique location and the truly amateur athletes who play their visit here are very special.